Clustering of multivariate tail dependence using conditional methods: Elbow plots

 \section{Elbow plots}

-Figure~\ref{fig:elbow_plots} gives the ``elbow'' plots of the total within-group sum of squares (TWGSS) against the number of clusters $k$, as described in Section~\ref{subsec:clustering} of the main text, for the motivating data application in Section~\ref{sec:application}.
+Figure~\ref{fig:elbow_plots} gives the ``elbow'' plots of the total within-group dissimilarity ($\mathrm{TWD}$) against the number of clusters $k$, as described in Section~\ref{subsec:clustering} of the main text, for the motivating data application in Section~\ref{sec:application}.
 These are shown for the estimated clusters obtained using the dissimilarity matrix for wind speed conditional on precipitation, precipitation conditional on wind speed, and the aggregated dissimilarity matrix $M$ as described in Equation~\eqref{eq:aggregate_matrix} of the main text.